Low-E

 Soft coat

 This coating is applied to cold glass by a ‘magnetron’ coating line.
-The float glass is passed through this special facility and the coating is applied to the surface.
-This coating is delicate and damages quite easily and thus the term ‘soft coat’ is used to describe this type of low e coating.
+The float glass is passed through this special facility, and the coating is applied to the surface.
+This coating is delicate and damages quite easily, and thus, the term ‘soft coat’ is used to describe this type of low-e coating.
 The soft coating is ground off the surface of the glass in a 10mm perimeter band to the edge of the glass.
 This is called edge deletion.
 This enables a strong bond between the base glass and glazing sealant to occur, extending the glass units performance life.

 Made by Statuo